robch/mdx/README.md

 Using MDX, you can:

   - Convert files to markdown
+  - Run scripts and convert output to markdown
   - Search the web and convert search results to markdown
   - Get web pages and convert them to markdown